Having doubts about uni? You're not the only one

 When you're making a big life change, it comes with the territory to have a bit of doubt and uncertainty.
-So we recently invited experts from industry and education onto the site to help with some of those questions, including Myles Smith and Lydia Newton, higher education advisers from the University of East Anglia.
+So we invited experts from industry and education onto the site to help with some of those questions, including Lydia Newton and Hannah Wake, higher education advisers from the University of East Anglia.

 Here's our pick of the questions from the event, along with some sound advice from UEA.

 The Student Room has teamed up with UEA to launch a monthly competition in student life.

 Once again we've got a stack of Amazon vouchers to give away - and entering is easy.

 Just tap the button (or scroll to the end of the article) for your chance to win.